debghs/ax3s/README.md

 ## Usage
 - Instead of the random data stream for the velocities and accelerations, link up real data streams.
 - Run the script : ```python plot.py```
+- Change the plot update rate as required.